dsc-courses/dsc10-2025-sp/syllabus.md

 All course content will be linked from this website, but there are a few additional platforms that you'll need to access:

-- **Ed:** We'll be using Ed as our course message and discussion board.
+- **Campuswire:** We'll be using Campuswire as our course message and discussion board.
 More details are in the [Communication](#-communication) section below.
-If you didn't already get an invitation, [join here](https://edstem.org/us/join/qAuHcs).
+If you didn't already get an invitation, [join here](https://campuswire.com/p/GAF8EAD2C) (join code: 7390).

-- **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/935898).
+- **Gradescope:** You'll submit all assignments and exams to [Gradescope](https://www.gradescope.com/courses/1009023).
 This is where all of your grades will live as well.
 You will be automatically added to Gradescope about 24 hours after enrolling in the course.
-If you need to submit assignments before then, please send a private message to the instructional staff on Ed with your name, PID, and email address.
+If you need to submit assignments before then, please send a private message to the instructional staff on Campuswire with your name, PID, and email address.

 - **DataHub:** Assignments in this course will involve programming in Python.
   DataHub ([datahub.ucsd.edu](https://datahub.ucsd.edu)) is UCSD's online data